cagataysari/carnd_t1p4_advanced_lane_finding/README.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]
 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)

-![alt text][image3]

 The image are passed through the intermediate filters.
 The most difficult issue is the noise from shadow.
 To tackle the problem, it is found that YUV color space is perfect in identifying the yellow lane mark, while HLS has supreme property in isolating the white lane mark.
 The filtering result is as following.
 ![alt text][image3_filters]

+The last layer is a directional Sobel filter.
+Here's an example of the final filtering output for this step.

+![alt text][image3]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.